anshuln2/oml_1/README.md

 # Fingerprinting of LLMs
-Research repo for Backdoor Watermarking using Fine-tuning for LLMs
+Research repo for fingerprinting LLMs via fine-tuning.

 ### Tech stack
 This repo uses the HuggingFace `Trainer` class to finetune models.
 DeepSpeed is used for parallelization to enable larger scale training.